 I give him my sweetest smile back, which is equivalent to saying I don't grimace as I turn the corners of my lips up.
 Then I hurry after the king.

 The king and his guards are staying in the city hall, which is very close to the late Lord Halivere's mansion and not too far from the guildhouse.
 This is good news for me; I can scout more easily.

-The city hall stands one side of the city square, a proud stone building with five floors and an arched ceiling.
+On one side of the city square stands the city hall, a proud stone building with five floors and an arched ceiling.
 It's where citizen records are kept, where Lord Halivere used to go to work every day until he was murdered.
 It's also surrounded by guards on all sides.